iamswetha7/iamswetha7/README.md

 I'm **[Nagaswetha Mudunuri](https://www.linkedin.com/in/swethamudunuri/)**  but I prefer to go by **Swetha😍**.
-I'm an avid advocate for Cybersecurity and Cloud technologies, with a strong focus on Azure and Microsoft 365 Security.
-My expertise as a digital safeguarding architect is fortified by a Master's degree in **Cyber Security** and **Cloud Computing**.👩🏾‍💻
+As a seasoned Cybersecurity and Cloud Specialist with a focus on Microsoft 365 and Azure Security Architecture, I am committed to safeguarding digital landscapes and protecting sensitive data from cyber threats.
+With a Master's degree in **Cyber Security** and **Cloud Computing**.👩🏾‍💻, I possess a deep understanding of the latest security practices and technologies🌟.

 I'm an active participant in tech circles.
-A sought-after speaker at meetups and host webinars, I've had the privilege of sharing insights on cutting-edge technologies and best practices.
-My commitment to knowledge dissemination is showcased through my detailed technical discourse, offering profound insights into diverse cybersecurity and cloud-related subjects.
+A sought-after speaker at meetups and host webinars 🎙️, I've had the privilege of sharing insights on cutting-edge technologies and best practices.
+My commitment to knowledge dissemination is showcased through my detailed technical discourse, offering profound insights into diverse cybersecurity and cloud-related subjects 🚀.

-### ROLE: Core Team Member -Security Community Leader

-I'm the Security Leader in the Cloudnloud Community in the UK.
-I bring the ability to host events, conferences, and effectively mentor individuals ❤️.
-The CloudnLoud Tech community is a 𝐧𝐨𝐧-𝐩𝐫𝐨𝐟𝐢𝐭 open source tech community, volunteer-run event.
-CloudnLoud was started with the aim of helping cancer children 👦 who are not able to afford the treatment cost 💰.
-We are doing this for a good cause to save millions of Cancer children's lives 👧.

-### ROLE: CyberGirls Fellowship Mentor
-🚀 Embracing my passion for cybersecurity, I've taken on a role that extends beyond technical expertise.
-As a mentor, I'm deeply committed to empowering women who aspire to enter the world of cybersecurity.
-Guiding and supporting those on their journey to kickstart their careers brings me immense fulfillment. ❤️

 ## TECHNICAL SKILLS 🚀
 • **Azure** -Azure Sentinel, Azure Policy, Azure Defender, IAM, AAD, Azure Firewall, Azure DDoS Protection, Azure Key vault, Azure ATP, Azure WAF <br />